xobs/blackmagic-espidf/README.md

+# Deprecation Notice

+**2025/07/15**

-2025/07/15: This repo is deprecated.
-It has been fully replaced by [Farpatch](https://github.com/farpatch/farpatch), which is a rewrite of the project for modern ESP-IDF that has faster pin IO and a better UI.
+**This repo is deprecated.
+It has been fully replaced by [Farpatch](https://github.com/farpatch/farpatch), which is a rewrite of the project for modern ESP-IDF that has faster pin IO and a better UI.**

 # Introduction